 How it saves money: The main advantage to using the Salux washcloth is that it allows you to use less soap.
 With the Salux I use only about 1/3 the amount of body wash liquid as I normally use without it.
 Getting cleaner while using less soap means that the Salux will pay for itself long before it wears out.
 One reviewer on Amazon mentioned that after a Salux washcloth is too worn out for use in the shower (because it begins to fray at the ends and loses some of its texture), he saves it and uses it for household cleaning in the kitchen and bathroom.

 Another nice thing about the Salux is that because of its shape it’s easier to rinse clean after use and it dries quickly and completely, thus making it more sanitary.
 Poufs don’t dry as well because the bunched-up shape doesn’t allow as much contact with air.
 You can also wash the Salux in a washing machine (same for the pouf), but this doesn’t seem necessary.
 They get clean just by rinsing them well after use.
 The need to launder cotton washcloths is one of the main reasons they are inconvenient and inefficient.
-(If you launder your Salux washcloth in your washing machine, be sure not to put it in the dryer.
+(If you launder your Salux washcloth in your washing machine, do not put it in the dryer.
 Heat is not good for synthetic fabrics.)

 A couple final notes.
 (1) Some webpages use the word “towel” to describe the Salux.
 I think that’s a mis-translation (given that these are made in Japan).
 The Salux is a washcloth, intended to be used with soap and water for cleaning, not drying.
 It wouldn’t be good for drying off after a shower.
 (2) It’s been reported that Chinese-made fakes and knockoffs are common, but the consensus seems to be that these are inferior and that the real Japanese-made Salux is much better than any imitator.